This post has been updated.

 “Our culture perpetuates the idea that women are somehow mysterious and unpredictable and hard to understand,” says Marie desJardins, a professor of computer science at the University of Maryland, Baltimore County whose research focuses on machine learning and intelligent decision-making.
 “I think that’s nonsense.
 People are hard to understand.”

-“Our culture perpetuates the idea that women are somehow mysterious and unpredictable and hard to understand.”
 But outdated ideas about gender tend to take root in spaces that lack a diversity of perspectives.
 That’s certainly the case in computer science.
 Women received just 18% of undergraduate computer-science degrees in 2011, according to the most recent data available from the National Center for Education statistics.

 That statistic is even more depressing when you consider that the number of women in computer science has been declining for the past few decades.
 In 1985, 37% of computer-science degrees went to women.